Terra Brockman: Founder

 Lisa Bralts-Kelly grew up in Florida and Minnesota, graduated from Macalester College in St. Paul in 1990 before moving to Chicago in 1991, and arrived in Urbana-Champaign in 1996 to work for an independent record label.
 She is currently Illinois Public Media’s Director of Content and Strategic Communications, overseeing the stations’ marketing, TV/video content creation, and FM services.
 Area food folks might know her from her previous work – she worked for almost 5 full seasons as the Director of Urbana’s Market at the Square and has also worked for the Eastern Illinois Foodbank, as well as her role as a board member for four years at Common Ground Food Co-Op in Urbana.
 She has two grown children and lives with her husband in Urbana, Illinois.

 Susan Lannin: Secretary

-Sue grew up on Chicago’s Austin neighborhood & in a rural area in Cook County later annexed into Northbrook.
-She earned an MS in library & information science & a BA in English from the University of Illinois in Urbana.
+Sue grew up in Chicago’s Austin neighborhood & in a rural area in Cook County later annexed into Northbrook.
+She earned an MS in library & information science & a BA in English from the University of Illinois at Urbana-Champaign.
 After teaching in McHenry County, she served as reference librarian at the Merriam Center for Public Administration on the campus of the University of Chicago.
 She was awarded an MS in Community Development from North Park University, Chicago, in 2007.